It's a New Day in Public Health.

 In accordance with section 381.0075, Florida Statutes, and Chapter 64E-19, Florida Administrative Code, body-piercing salons and temporary establishments need an operating license that is renewed annually.
 To apply for a salon license, complete the Application for Body Piercing Salon License and submit it along with the license fee to the County Health Department where the salon is located.

 NOTE: Before applying for any body-piercing salon license, please contact your local County Health Department for current information concerning the correct mailing address and any local fee.

 Injuries, Complaints, & Suspected Infection

 The statute and rules also state that operators of body-piercing salons and temporary establishments must report any injury or complaint of injury, suspected infections that required treatment by a licensed practitioner, or any notifiable diseases resulting from the body piercing procedures.
-A completed Injury-Report Form should be sent to the licensing county health department within 72 hours of the operator becoming aware of the complaint or condition.
+A completed Body Piercing Salon Injury Report Form should be sent to the licensing county health department within 72 hours of the operator becoming aware of the complaint or condition.

 Additionally, the following four forms are provided as a service to assist body piercing salons in following the record keeping guidance set forth in Chapter 64E-19, Florida Administrative Code.
 Use of these specific forms is voluntary and you may design and use your own forms if you prefer.

 Subparagraph 381.0075(11)(a)5, Florida Statutes, states that body piercing salons must use only jewelry that is made of implant grade, high-quality stainless steel, solid gold of at least 14K weight, niobium, titanium, platinum, a dense, low-porosity plastic, or silver and that is free of nicks, scratches, or irregular surfaces for new piercings.